Gardlin/PCR-CG/README.md

 This repository represents the official implementation of the paper:PCR-CG: Point Cloud Registration via Color and Geometry

 ## Introduction
-The code is build upon [predator](https://github.com/prs-eth/OverlapPredator) Follow the predator to install the corresponding Python library:
+The code is build upon [predator](https://github.com/prs-eth/OverlapPredator).
+Follow the predator to install the corresponding Python library:

 ## Data
 Check the offical [3DMatch](https://3dmatch.cs.princeton.edu/) webiste to download the full rgb-d data.
 Follow the [Pri3d](https://github.com/Sekunde/Pri3D) to download the well pretrained 2d backbone.
-Or direct the the image-net pretrained model,you can get a near result.
+Or use the the image-net pretrained model direcctly,you can get a near result.
 ## utlize Superglue for generating explicit 2d correspondences:
 [Superglue](https://github.com/magicleap/SuperGluePretrainedNetwork) offical repository